 These easy bacon deviled eggs are a classic recipe dressed up with the addition of bacon bits and chives.
 Plus learn my tricks for the best deviled eggs ever!

-- The most crucial component to perfect deviled eggs is to have perfectly boiled eggs to start with.
-I use this technique from the Pioneer Woman and it’s always worked great!
-Also, I cook a few more eggs than necessary so if I have any issues with peeling, I’ve got some backups.
+- I cook a few more eggs than necessary so if I have any issues with peeling, I’ve got some backups for my bacon deviled eggs.

 - If you don’t have a pastry bag, simply use a gallon sized plastic bag with one corner snipped off as a makeshift pastry bag.